Torrenting Statistics You Should Learn About in 2023

 Conclusion

-Torrenting and piracy are the internet’s most significant inventions - and doom.
+Torrenting and piracy are the internet’s most significant inventions.
 Many policies and laws surround online piracy and torrents.
 However, internet users still rely on these sites for free software, games, and music.

 BitTorrent, uTorrent, and streaming sites are for all and allow users access to files that may or may not be available within their home country.
 Some also rely on these sites to provide access to banned data, games, and books.

 Despite this, torrenting is still a two-edged sword - you get free stuff but might get a virus or malware in return.
-So practice internet safety by using private networks, VPN, hiding your IP address, and using specified web browsers with VPN for torrenting.
+Practice internet safety by using private networks, VPN, hiding your IP address, and using specified web browsers with VPN for torrenting.

 FAQs.